-We have incorporated the success probability of the statistical test for verifying LWE solutions into an upper bound G on the tightness gap.
-If the rejection threshold is chosen as in the proof of Lemma 3.6 of [13], then Gis very high for values of n as large as 350000.
-On the other hand, we show that by choosing a different value of the rejection threshold and considering α to be at most $1/\sqrt{n}$, there is no noticeable effect of the success probability on the value of G for reasonable values of n.
-Consequently, our work highlights the sensitivity of concrete security analysis to values of underlying parameters.
+- is very high for values of n as large as 350000.
+On the other hand, we show that by choosing a different value - of the rejection threshold and considering α to be at most $1/\sqrt{n}$, there is no noticeable effect of the success - σ probability on the value of G for reasonable values of n.
+Consequently, our work highlights the sensitivity of - 4 concrete security analysis to values of underlying parameters.

-Acknowledgement
+5 Acknowledgement

-We are grateful to Alfred Menezes for providing comments on the work and in particular for pointing out an error in the computational results in a previous version of the paper.
-Thanks to Chris Peikert for mentioning that for practical LWE based cryptosystems α is at most $1/\sqrt{n}$.
+- 6 We are grateful to Alfred Menezes for providing comments on the work and in particular for pointing out an - 7 error in the computational results in a previous version of the paper.
+Thanks to Chris Peikert for mentioning - 8 that for practical LWE based cryptosystems α is at most $1/\sqrt{n}$.
+He also suggested that for sensible values of - 9 parameters, the success probability of VerifyLWE can be made close to one.